Stereum - click to expand

 Stereum

-ostrea - identical, but bleeding red or yellow turning red.
+ostrea EU - identical, but bleeding red or yellow turning red.
 So far,

 sequences of this rarely